 1 box Sage "stove top" style stuffing mix.

 Stir in 1/2 to 3/4 cups cheddar.
-Bake at 375 in deep casserole dish for one hour covered .
+Bake at 375 f. in a deep casserole dish for one hour covered .
 Remove lid, sprinkle with about another half cup cheese and bake 5 minutes longer, until cheese is melted.

 Is it done yet?